silaspe/maths/docs/brainstorm.md

 Notice any patterns?
 Well, the first thing that jumped out to me a few months ago was the string of $id$s across the diagonal, interrupted by $c$ and $d$.

-The reason why was because my first encounter with this group was an equivalent group $D_3$ (the dihedral group of order $3$ or the group of all rotations and reflections of a triangle that leave the corners looking the same) as opposed to $Symm_3$ which is the group of all ways to arrange three objects.
+The reason why was because my first encounter with this group was an equivalent group $D_3$ (the dihedral group of order $3$ or the group of all rotations and reflections of a triangle that leave the corners looking the same), as opposed to $\text{Symm}_3$, which is the group of all ways to arrange three objects.
 What I noticed was that $a$, $b$, and $e$ were reflections, so of course doing them twice would result in the same thing.